Beach 98th Street station

-The Beach 98th Street station (signed as the Beach 98th Street–Playland station) is a local station on the IND Rockaway Line of the New York City Subway.
+The Beach 98th Street station (signed as the Beach 98th Street–Playland station) is a station on the IND Rockaway Line of the New York City Subway.
 It is served by the Rockaway Park Shuttle at all times and ten daily rush-hour only A trains.

 History

 The station was originally built by the Long Island Rail Road in April 1903 as Steeplechase on the Rockaway Beach Branch, and was also a trolley stop of the Ocean Electric Railway.
 It was renamed Playland on May 15, 1933, for Rockaways' Playland, which was closed in 1985.
 No trace of the park remains other than the station name.
 The station was rebuilt as an elevated station, which opened on April 10, 1942.
 The station was purchased by New York City on October 3, 1955, along with the rest of the Rockaway Beach Branch and Far Rockaway Branch west of Far Rockaway, after a fire on the line's crossing over Jamaica Bay in 1950.
 Now operated by the New York City Transit Authority, it reopened as a subway station along the IND Rockaway Line on June 28, 1956.